Let’s talk about how to have a healthy mentality

 A smart workout routine is a wonder cure for bettering your physical and mental health.
 People weren’t made to be stationary.

-It’s well known that daily exercise encourages the growth of new brain cells and the connections that connect them, but only recently has a direct link been established between exercise and the brain’s heightened receptivity to new information a few hours later.
+However, only recently has a direct link been established between exercise and the brain’s heightened receptivity to new information a few hours later.

 Exercise raises levels of brain chemicals that are beneficial to health, such as serotonin, dopamine, and noradrenaline.
 These chemicals can lessen the effects of chronic stress and sadness.

-RELATED: 101 goals to achieve in 1001 days (daily exercise is one of them)
+You might also like: 101 goals to achieve in 1001 days (daily exercise is one of them)

 33. Treat everyone with kindness

-Not only does kindness spread, but it has also been shown to increase happiness.
-Your brain produces dopamine and other “feel-good” hormones like serotonin when you’re kind to others, which makes it easier to form lasting relationships and spread happiness.
+Your brain produces dopamine and other “feel-good” hormones like serotonin when you’re kind to others.
+This makes it easier to form lasting relationships and spread happiness.

 Even though it may be tempting to engage in a little light gossip with coworkers during a break, doing so is similar to wallowing in bad emotions in that the body absorbs what is said.